 And they neutralize the air.
 Anyone who has run a kennel knows that dogs can stink.
 Whether it’s damp hair or an elimination accident, an air purifier can trap the odor before your customers react to the smell.
 NOTE: it is necessary to purchase one that does not produce ozone, which can be an allergy irritant.

 Not only does an air purifier cleanse the air, but it can also produce a calming sound.
-Though it is normal for an air purifier to make some noise, those that make a soft and soothing sound like white noise almost hum you to sleep.
+Though it is normal for an air purifier to make some noise, those making a soft and soothing sound like white noise almost hum you to sleep.

-Compared to ocean waves or the calming winds on a mountain top by humans, air purifiers may help dogs relax since they remove some of the background noise in and outside of the kennels.
+Compared to ocean waves or the calming winds on a mountain top by humans, air purifiers may help dogs relax since they remove some background noise in and outside of the kennels.

 Improves Mood Levels When Inhaled

-Some air purifiers use ionizers that produce “negative ions” which are responsible for boosting happiness and reducing depression.
+Some air purifiers use ionizers that produce “negative ions,” responsible for boosting happiness and reducing depression.

 What kennel owner wouldn’t want calmer dogs and more positive attitudes in staff?